watefaecz/gencg_h2501_test/readme.md

 ### Lesson 01 - Introduction & Foundations

-In the second week, we moved beyond static drawings and into interaction and animation.
-I learned how to make sketches respond to input like mouse presses and how to animate shapes by updating their coordinates over time.
+In the second week I learned how to make sketches respond to input like mouse presses and how to animate shapes by updating their coordinates over time.
 It was thrilling to see shapes move on their own and follow simple “physics” rules.
 I also learned about using conditions (if-statements) to constrain movement – for example, making sure a shape bounces back when it hits the edge of the canvas.
 This week made the sketches feel alive and interactive, and it showed me how a few variables and conditions can create a dynamic visual experience.

 #### Sketch 1: Paint Brush